corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-flows.md

 3. Parse your parameters using the `mapOfParams` value.
 Since the parameters the flow will use come in JSON format, the JSON object must be parsed to extract the parameters so the flow can run.
 4. Add appropriate error handling - exceptions must be thrown when required fields (`voucherDesc`, `holder`, `recipientParty`) are not found.
 5. Insert the following method for finding the notary: `notaryLookup.getNotary(CordaX500Name.parse("O=notary, L=London, C=GB"))!!`.

+{{< note >}}

+In Corda 5 the notary is predefined.
+You will be "spending" your state with a particular notary tieing that state to it (notary change excepted).
+Thus, you cannot just pick the first one as the list order may change, especially in a multi-network or app environment where different notaries are whitelisted for different apps.
+You can find the full status of the notary by starting the network and printing out its status.

+{{< /note >}}

 6. Build the output `MarsVoucher` state with a `UniqueIdentifier`.

 ##### Build the transaction